Deaths of 10 newborns shake millions' trust in Turkey's health care system

 Prosecutors are demanding up to 583 years in prison for the main defendant, Dr. Firat Sari, who operated the neonatal intensive care units of several hospitals in Istanbul.
 Sari is charged with “establishing an organization with the aim of committing a crime,” “defrauding public institutions,” “forgery of official documents” and “homicide by negligence.”

-Prosecutors say that the evidence clearly shows medical fraud for profit.
+Prosecutors say that the evidence clearly shows medical fraud for profit, although they haven’t said how much the defendants allegedly earned.
 An indictment issued this month accused the defendants of falsifying records, and placing patients in the neonatal care units of some private hospitals for prolonged and sometimes unnecessary treatments in facilities unprepared to treat them.

-Turkey guarantees all citizens health care, and its public health system reimburses private hospitals that treat eligible patients.
-President Recep Tayyip Erdogan’s ruling party, in power since 2002, has promoted the expansion of private health care facilities to improve access in the country of 85 million people.
+The indictment and the testimonies of nurses who have come forward suggest that the newborns were sometimes transferred to hospitals that were understaffed and had outdated equipment or insufficient medicine.

+The indictment and testimonies also claim that the defendants withheld treatment and gave false reports to parents in order to keep hospital stays long as possible and to embezzle the social security system out of more money.
+The indictment alleges that the long-term stays coupled with patient mistreatment resulted in babies' deaths.

 After years of fertility treatment, Ozan Eskici and his wife welcomed twins — a boy and a girl — to one of Sari's hospitals in 2019.
 Although the babies initially appeared to be healthy, both were admitted to intensive care.
 The girl was discharged after 11 days, but the boy died 24 days later.

-Note: This story has been amended to correct that Dr. Esin Koc is a woman.